Code-Institute-Submissions/David-Caffrey-Portfolio-Site/README.md

 the technologies I have used and my design process.
 Included is a bio section, a downloadable version of my CV, a contact page and a page of projects.

 ## Demo
-A live demo of my portfolio site can be found here
+A live demo of my portfolio site can be found [here](https://DavidCaffrey.github.io/David-Caffrey-Portfolio-Site/

 ## UX
+My primary focus for the project was to create a mobile reponsive site that would not require the end user to do too much navigation.
+I wanted the site to allow all users to view my previous work, my skills, info about me, and find my github page.
+For future employers I wanted to provide them with a downloadable version of my CV.

 ### User stories